tamarshnirer/prometheus-alertmanager/README.md

 ```bash
 sudo stress --cpu 1 -v --timeout 300s
 ```
-- You can view the alert is firing within 30 seconds.
+- You can view that the alert is being fired within 30 seconds.
 - You should get a high CPU  alert to your Alets slack channel

 <img width="950" alt="Screenshot 2024-11-21 174445" src="https://github.com/user-attachments/assets/459cce2b-528c-4539-96cb-ef0d86b0cdd8">